Skip to main content

 There are a few resources you’ll need before getting started:

 • An access token from your Mapbox account.
 You will use an access token to associate a map with your account.
-Your access token is on the Account page.
+Your access tokens are located on the Access Token page of your Developer Console.

 • Data.
 Your app will reference a tileset that contains timezone information.